tiMaxal/pairs3d/README.md

 - Moves identified pairs to a pairs/ folder
 - Moves remaining images to a singles/ folder
 - Simple GUI for folder selection
+- can process subfolders [by checkbox]
+- uses settings.txt file to remember most recent folder chosen

 **author note**